rorosaurus/roryhay.es/_posts/2023-01-01-nfc-business-cards.md

 * Display some plain text
 * And more!

-Here's a couple apps I can recommend tp write the desired tag information:
+And finally, here's some apps I can recommend to write the desired tag information/behavior:

 ### NFC TagWriter by NXP